OlafWolkenhauer/Markdown/README.md

 # Markdown Template, Testfile and Cheat Sheet

 I created this file to compare markdown editors and test CSS style files for rendering/previewing it.
-DevonThink is an app that handles everything that is in this file.
+Because it is a testfile, it contains markdown elements that are not rendered by every tool, including GitHub.
+The purpose is to reveal those elements and compare the look of things in different markdown editors and previewers.

 The file also serves me as a tutorial and cheat sheet for markdown.